ddcroft73/hunt-and-gather/readme.md

 ## Purpose:

-## *WIP on the intro data.
-- To lessen the time and cost spent training employees.
+- Lessen the time and cost spent training employees.
-- This application will allow a new employee to learn the job faster and will consolidate the need for two men on one job the entire time training.
+- Allow a new employee to learn the job faster.
+- Allow for far less time shadowing a trainer.
-- Will also be indespensible when current employees need to switch to an unfamiliar route or learn a new route.
+- Allow current employess to learn a new route without a trainer.

-   - Comman cenario: John is out sick today, but for some reason no one on the job today has ran the route before.
-Normally the employee would have to shadow john for a few hours on a previous day, or entire day to get the hang of the route.
-Using the app all the information they need will be avaiable via a webapp hosted on the companies internal server that the employee can access on their mobile device, but is unavailble outside of the plant.
-No download is needed and will run on any device.
-The application will tell the employee everything they need to know about the new route and will serve as a pocket trainer until they know the route as well as John.

-When an emp is set to learn a route, it usually takes at least one day (can take up to 3 with new hires to get as familiar as they really need to be.) and the focus of 2 men.
-THe employee needs to know the location of every part, which parts run the fastest and other vital information.
-Information can be curated about each routes special quirks that normally take a good while to learn.
-Usually all these thigs are learned through repetion and a lot of the time a new employee can feel overwhemled trying to juggle all the locations and keep up with the fastest running parts, and offer information and techniques to elp an employee multitask as they need to do..
-THe use of this application will take the pressure off of the trainer and the trainee and also seve as detailed pocket refernce as well, until they no longer needd it. but will come in handy in a pinch and alos be avainalbe te next time they need to learn a new routhe..

-## *ENd INtro  ##Workon the grammar, spelling and the whole delivery##
+## Usage Scenario 1:
+A new employee has been hired.
+A current employee is used to train them as per usual, and in addition to the normal trial and error of learning the route and all the nuances of how the route runs, the new employee will have access to am application that will allow them to locate any part as needed, without the help of the trainer, once they have an idea of how the route is ran.
+This will allow for the training process to take far less time from the trainer and they can resume duties elsewhere.

+## Usage Scenario 2:
+Employee 1 is absent, and no other employee on shift has ran their route.
+Employee 2 gets assigned to the route and although they have never ran it they can immediately have all the relevent information to run the route successfully.

+THe alternative is to put two men on the route days ahead and occupy the time of both men until employee 2 is up to speed.
+Or to send employee 2 into the wild, blind and hope they figure it out

-## Idea:
+## Application Benefits:

 Employees will no longer need to be shadowed for a period of days.
 Using this application, an employee will:
   1. Know all part locations without having to spend unneccasary time through trial and error.
-  2. (*)Know what parts need the most attention.
+  2. Know what parts need the most attention.
   3. Have a full description of the part.
   4. Have an image indentifier for the part.
-  5. Have access to a map to show the part location from the home route.
+  5. Generate a shopping list to be used each time they need to replenish the route.
-  6. Have the option of a generated checklist the employee can use to ensure the parts they need and make less trips for forgotten parts.

 Supervisors will get vital information from the application user:
- - Employee\supervisor paging system: (*)Currently only one way communication.
+ - Employee\supervisor paging system:
     1. Employees may be reached by the supervisor without knowing their personal information.
 Phone number.
     2. Supervisors may  be reached by the employee without knowing their personal information.
 Phone number.
+ - Daily report:

-The employess route and parts maintained for the day can be tallied and reported by the end of the shift.
+   - The parts used can be tracked for the day, week, month and the results may be reported to the supervisor at any time.
-Ultimately the consumption of a routes parts may be tracked for long periods of time in this manner and will make available useful infromation to the supervisor.

-## Basic application usage:
+## Basic application usage to find part information:
-##Edit this to account for the use of phase one, which will not require registration
-  1. Employee will register their information with the application.
-  2. Employee wil log in, and may stay logged in.
+The app will be developed in stages from simple general usage, and finally with custom settings and stats for employees and supervisors.
+THe app is designed to run in  the users browser on any devise and will be hostedd on the companies server.
+Only to be accesed inside the plant.
+  1. If needed the employees and supervisors will register and login, Users may remain loggedd for up to one month. (stage 2)
+  2. A landing page with the users stats and info will be loaded on login, and the user will make choices as to what they need to do.

-  3. The 'HomePage' presented will be a simple option list from which they will select their designated route.
+  3. User will select 'Routes' and will be  presented with a simple option list from which they will select their designated route.
-  4. A simple list, ordered by High to Low will then be generated from the parts database.
+  4. A simple list, ordered by High to Low runners will then be generated from the parts database.
     - The list will be comprised of:
-        - Part ID - Part Location - Part info - Part add to list
+        - Part ID - Part Location - Part info - Add to shop list, Delete from shop list
-        - Part info will give extra data about the part, picture and simple map to exact location.
+        - Each one can be selected for more info.
-        - An employee may generate a personal checklist from here by "Adding" the part to a list with a click\tap.
+        - An employee may generate a personal check\shopping list from here by "Adding" the part to a list with a click\tap.
-  5. Once the employee has gathered the needed items for the current run, A list will be generated to be checked off as each part is aquired.
-  6. At any time a report may be generated, and said report can be emailed to the supervisor.
+  5. At any time a report may be generated, and said report can be emailed to the supervisor.

 ___
 <br>

-* ## Parts classification:
+## Parts classification:

   All parts will be rated on a 3 tier system, ordered and color coded by rate of consumption.
     - Red - High runners.